-Preliminary application forms shall be available at the Boston Housing Authority's Central Office located at 52 Chauncy Street, Boston; in its Housing Service Center, located at 56 Chauncy Street, Boston, on the BHA's web-site and at other locations, as determined by the Authority.
+Preliminary application forms shall be available at the Boston Housing Authority's Central Office located at 52 Chauncy Street, Boston; in its Housing Service Center, located at 56 Chauncy Street, Boston, on the BHA's web-site, online through the Common Housing Application for Massachusetts Public Housing (CHAMP) website, and at other locations, as determined by the Authority.
 Applications may also be available by mail and may be downloaded from the BHA's web-site at www.bostonhousing.org.
 A preliminary application will be accepted from anyone who wishes to apply provided that: the Waiting List for the development(s) in which they are interested is open.